 Let us take a look at the functionality of the personal email archive in the 2010 release.
 Exchange 2010 is better for email archiving than the 2007 release, but there are still some major issues.

-Exchange users have two options for their personal archive, regardless of whether it is located in the production database or in the cloud.
+Exchange users have two options for their personal archive, regardless of whether it is located on premises or in the cloud.
 The archive can be configured to move messages automatically after a set period of time (based on retention tags) or the task can be performed manually as and when required.

 There are two main drawbacks to using an Exchange personal archive.
 For many organizations the main disadvantage is the cost: It is necessary to purchase an enterprise client access license or CAL, or to purchase Office 2010 Professional Plus if Outlook is required.

 Even Microsoft points out that it may not be wise to use personal archives in Exchange for archiving email, stating they “may not meet your archiving needs.”
 Does that seem an odd statement to make?
-That is because it is not a true email archive.
-It is a personal one.
+That is because it is not a true email archive, it is a personal archive, which is quite different.

 Users are able to choose what information is loaded into the personal archive.
 They can also delete emails from the archive.
 That is no good for regulatory compliance and eDiscovery.
 There is a get around though.
 It is possible to meet certain eDiscovery and regulatory compliance requirements when using Exchange for archiving email.
 Users can be given Discovery Management roles, and can perform indexing and multiple mailbox searches.
 Unfortunately, the Control Panel in Exchange 2010 is difficult to use, especially for eDiscovery purposes.